gregbhow/gregbhow/README.md

 ### Hi there 👋

-- 🌱 I’m currently a Engineering Student, interested in Cybersecurity, Ai and new knowledge !
+- 🌱 I’m currently a Engineering Student, interested in Cybersecurity, Ai and programming in general !
 - 😄 Pronouns: he/him